Spicy Sesame Orange Chicken – Easy Stir Fry Recipe

 Description

-Orange chicken is a crispy, deep-fried dish coated in a sweet, tangy, and slightly spicy orange-flavored glaze, blending savory and citrusy flavors.
+My Spicy Orange Chicken is a crispy, deep-fried dish coated in a spicy, tangy, and slightly spicy orange-flavored glaze, blending savory and citrusy flavors.

 Ingredients